sisl/MultiAgentVariationalOcclusionInference/README.md

 # MultiAgentVariationalOcclusionInference
 Multi-agent occlusion inference using observed driver behaviors.
 A driver sensor model is learned using a conditional variational autoencoder which maps an observed driver trajectory to the space ahead of the driver, represented as an occupancy grid map (OGM).
 Information from multiple drivers is fused into an ego vehicle's map using evidential theory.
-See our paper for more details: "Multi-Agent Variational Occlusion Inference Using People as Sensors".
+See our paper for more details:

+M. Itkina, Y.-J. Mun, K. Driggs-Campbell, and M. J. Kochenderfer.
+"Multi-Agent Variational Occlusion Inference Using People as Sensors".
+ArXiv, 2021.

 The code reproduces the qualitative and quantitative experiments in the paper.
 The required dependencies are listed in dependencies.txt.
 Note that the INTERACTION dataset for the GL intersection has to be downloaded from: https://interaction-dataset.com/ and placed into the data directory.
 Then, a directory: data/INTERACTION-Dataset-DR-v1_1 should exist.